 That 10-point lead was not long for this world.
 The ensuing kickoff was the one Velazquez returned 90 yards for a touchdown that pulled the Trojans within four.

-“His kickoff return for a touchdown, I mean, come on,” Clayton said.
+“His kickoff return for a touchdown, I mean, come on,” Clayton said, wonder in his voice.

 Velazquez, always the Pahrump Valley workhorse, was at his punishing best Friday night.
 The senior carried 34 times, easily his season high.
 But his seemingly limitless energy was called upon almost until the very end.